spgyip/olayc/README.md

              -oc.f.y=./testdata/test2.yaml
 ```

-> The left yaml file is more prior to right file, thus, if there are same keys in `test1.yaml` and `test2.yaml`, the value in `test1.yaml` will be got.
+> The left yaml file is prior to right file, thus, if there are same keys in `test1.yaml` and `test2.yaml`, the value in `test1.yaml` will be got.

 ## Load from commandline arguments